sourcegraph/cody/TESTING.md

 * Scrollbar is **not moving automatically** while new message tokens are generated.
 You can easily read older messages without interruptions and scrolling is smooth.

+### Organize multiple chats

+You should be able to organize multiple chats and follow up previous conversations.
+Cody should "remember" your questions and chat responses, even after closing IDE.

+#### Happy path

+1. Start a new chat
+2. Send message similar to `my favorite color is blue`
+3. Close IDE
+4. Run IDE and open previous conversation
+5. Ask `what's my favorite color?`
+6. Response should be similar to `your favorite color is blue`

+#### (optional) Test ideas

+Useful tips:

+* Transcripts in `runIde` mode are located in `build/idea-sandbox/config/options/cody_history.xml`.
+* You can force-save transcript by using the `Ctrl` + `S`.

+Test ideas:

+1. Delete "active" chat.
+You should be able to delete the currently opened chat.
+Messages should be removed from Chat tab.
+2. Restore historical chat, focus on chat input field and use UP/DOWN keys to cycle between previous questions.
+3. Press "new chat" as fast as you can.
+Especially during the IDE startup.
+4. Switch between chats as fast as you can.
+5. Press "new chat" while being inside Subscription panel or something other than Chat tab.
+Tabs should switch automatically.
+6. Use commands/recipes inside empty, new chat.
+Verify serialization/deserialization.
+7. Ask about codebase to force response with listed context files and verify if everything is correctly serialized/deserialized.
+Links to context files should be clickable.
+8. Remove all chats using history UI.
+Tree presentation is empty and branches like "Today" are removed from panel.
+File with transcripts should also disappear.
+9. Use only the keyboard.
+For example, navigate transcripts with arrows, delete, enter.
+10. Start typing while being focused on Chat History to perform search-by-title.
+11. Open multiple chats and ask few simultaneous questions in several sessions at once.

 ## Code Search